Diamond: Political issues

 In some of the more politically unstable central African and west African countries, revolutionary groups have taken control of diamond mines, using proceeds from diamond sales to finance their operations.
 Diamonds sold through this process are known as conflict diamonds or blood diamonds.

-In response to public concerns that their diamond purchases were contributing to war and human rights abuses in central and western Africa, the United Nations, the diamond industry and diamond-trading nations introduced the Kimberley Process in 2002.
+In response to public concerns that their diamond purchases were contributing to war and human rights abuses, the United Nations, the diamond industry and diamond-trading nations introduced the Kimberley Process in 2002.
 The Kimberley Process aims to ensure that conflict diamonds do not become intermixed with the diamonds not controlled by such rebel groups.
 This is done by requiring diamond-producing countries to provide proof that the money they make from selling the diamonds is not used to fund criminal or revolutionary activities.
 Although the Kimberley Process has been moderately successful in limiting the number of conflict diamonds entering the market, some still find their way in.
 According to the International Diamond Manufacturers Association, conflict diamonds constitute 2–3% of all diamonds traded.
 Two major flaws still hinder the effectiveness of the Kimberley Process: (1) the relative ease of smuggling diamonds across African borders, and (2) the violent nature of diamond mining in nations that are not in a technical state of war and whose diamonds are therefore considered "clean".

 The Canadian Government has set up a body known as the Canadian Diamond Code of Conduct to help authenticate Canadian diamonds.
 This is a stringent tracking system of diamonds and helps protect the "conflict free" label of Canadian diamonds.

 Mineral resource exploitation in general causes irreversible environmental damage, which must be weighed against the socio-economic benefits to a country.